In this Article

 But when it comes to oils, what’s best?
 Is it ok to use oils on oily skin?
+If so, what’s the best oil for oily skin?
 Will they make oily skin worse, or will they somehow solve the issue that can be oily skin?
 Will face oil clog our pores or will they help to keep our skin clear?

-As ever, we’ve done the research so you don’t have to - here’s our definitive lowdown on using oils on oily skin.
-First up, what exactly is oily skin?
+As ever, we’ve done the research so you don’t have to - here’s our definitive lowdown on using oil for oily skin.

-All skin contains sebaceous glands that are situated in the pores of the skin.
+All skin types contain sebaceous glands that are situated within the pores of the skin.
 These glands naturally produce a substance called sebum, which is a waxy, oily substance that the skin needs in order to stay moisturised, nourished and protected.
-It also helps to prevent the skin losing too much water.
+It also helps to prevent the skin losing too much water and becoming dehydrated.

 We have more sebaceous glands on the skin of our face, hence why our faces tend to get oilier than the rest of our body.
 Some people also produce excess oil from the sebaceous glands on the skin of their back, leading to problems with back acne.